 Rachael Martin, the vintner and co-owner of Oceano Wines, joined John Sporing, the founder of A Life Well Drunk for a virtual tasting on May 21st, 2020.

 In our conversation with Rachel, we were guided through three of her wines:

 - Oceano Pinot Noir 2018

 A Life Well Drunk has been fortunate to try all three of these wines and they are excellent examples of cool-climate wines.
-All three wines can be ordered via Oceano Wines website.
-They are offering free shipping this special pack.
-Order at this link: https://www.oceanowines.com/
+Wines can still be ordered via Oceano Wines website. https://www.oceanowines.com/